aafernands/aafernands/README.md

 ## 👨🏻‍💻 About Me
 - 👨 I'm a Full Stack Web Developer based in New Jersey, USA.
 I strive to build immersive and beautiful web apps through carefully crafted code and user-centric design.
 - 👨🏻‍💻 Exploring new technologies and working on my skills.
-- 🌱 I’m currently learning JavaScript (ES6+), React, and MySQL.
+- 🌱 My strengths are in JavaScript (ES6+), React, and MySQL.

 ## 🛠 Tech Stack
 - 🌐 **Frontend**: HTML5, CSS, SASS, JavaScript (ES6+), React, Next.js